My Problem Is Setting Expectations for Other People

 If you don’t act according to my expectations, I’ll be disappointed

-If we don’t immediately offer our support, we’re labeled as “fake or traitorous”.
-It’s quite likely that their goals are inconsistent with your values, or that you simply can’t offer your support at that time due to personal problems.
+If you don’t immediately offer our support, you get labeled as “fake or a traitor.”
+It’s quite likely that their goals don’t line up with your values, or that you just can’t offer your support at that time due to personal problems.

-- Those who are unable to empathize with other people to understand their unique perspectives and the right to think differently do not understand how positive relationships, based on reciprocity and respect, work.
+- Some people are unable to empathize with other people, to understand their unique perspectives and right to think differently.
+They simply don’t get how positive relationships (based on reciprocity and respect) work.

-The need to control all aspects of our lives
+The need to control all aspects of your life

-There are some people that just cannot accept uncertainty, not knowing what’s going to happen, and the outside actions and reactions over which they have no control.
+There are some people that just can’t accept uncertainty.
+They feel uncomfortable not knowing what’s going to happen, or with outside actions and reactions they have no control over.

 How can I accept that one of our children just told us that they don’t plan to go to college like we’d always dreamed?

-How am I supposed to take it when a friend tells me that they would prefer to go on vacation with their other friends from work over us?
+How am I supposed to take it when a friend tells me that they would prefer to go on vacation with their friends from work instead of me?

 - People who are unable to tolerate it when other people don’t act according to their expectations suffer from a high level of frustration and disappointment that really damages their self-esteem.

-- In reality, it’s enough to just be empathetic, and above all, to stop expecting others to act according to your expectations.
+- In reality, it’s enough to just be empathetic, and above all, to stop expecting other people to act according to your expectations.